KnollFrank/MLND-Capstone-Detecting-Falls-with-Wearable-Sensors/report.md

   - deep learning: CNN with LSTM arbeitet direkt auf den Rohdaten.
 - techniques?

-The following standard machine learning classifiers are applied to the data set (obtained from the FallDataSet by feature extraction, see section 'Data Preprocessing') using 3-fold cross validation: Decision Tree, K-Nearest Neighbors, Random Forest and Support Vector Machine.
+The following standard machine learning classifiers are applied to the dataset (obtained from the FallDataSet by feature extraction, see section 'Data Preprocessing') using 3-fold cross validation: Decision Tree, K-Nearest Neighbors, Random Forest and Support Vector Machine.

 Then by using the raw sensor data in contrast to the feature extracted data, LSTM recurrent neural networks are applied to the raw FallDataSet following [4].